Question

 Resume Experts • 10+ Years Experience

-Leading isn't necessarily bad to have on your resume—it's just not as impactful as other words.
-Recruiters see "leading" so frequently that it often fails to capture their attention or differentiate you from other candidates.
+Leading is not a bad word to have on your resume, it's just not as impactful as other more specific leadership verbs.
+Recruiters see "leading" on countless resumes, so it doesn't help you stand out from other candidates.

-I've compiled powerful synonyms you can use instead of "leading" to make your leadership experience more compelling and specific to potential employers.
+I've compiled some powerful synonyms you can use instead of "Leading" to make your resume more compelling and specific.
+These alternatives will help you demonstrate the depth and variety of your leadership experience while avoiding repetitive language.

 Better Alternatives to Use Instead